MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/location-capability.md

 It is important to familiarize yourself with the [API response errors](#error-handling) to handle the errors in your Teams app.

 > [!NOTE]
-> Currently, Microsoft Teams support for location capabilities is only available for mobile clients.
+> Currently, Microsoft Teams support for location capabilities is available for mobile clients only.

 ## Update manifest